Introduction

 Illicit drugs in Europe: demand, supply and public policies

-Our two week in-person Summer School (26th of June to 7th of July 2023) prepares professionals and students to meet the complex policy challenges that face Europe and the World in the field of drugs.
-Teaching staff include scientific experts from the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), researchers, practitioners and policymakers.
+Our two week in-person Summer School (23rd of June to 04th of July 2025) prepares professionals and students to meet the complex policy challenges that face Europe and the World in the field of drugs.
+Teaching staff include scientific experts from the EUDA, researchers, practitioners and policymakers.

-This edition will have a special focus on mental health and drug related issues.
+This edition will have a special focus on synthetic opioids.
 Please note that our ‘special focus’ means that some sessions will be dedicated to this topic.
 The summer school, however, aims at understanding ‘Illicit drugs in Europe: demand, supply and public policies’ in their globality and complexity.
 Please also note that some sessions are similar to the ones offered in the winter school.
-For clarifications, see the preliminary program here.

 We will have daily in-person lectures, group exercises and field visits.